KI7MT/wspr-analytics/docs/index.md

             .withColumn("x_hour", hour(col("x_TimeStamp")).cast(ByteType))
             .withColumn("x_minute", minute(col("x_TimeStamp")).cast(ByteType))

-        if (debug) {
+        // only print the schema in Debug Mode if (debug) {
             println("- Print Res1 Schema")
             res1.printSchema()
         }

-        println("- Execute the Query")
+        // When we call show(x), this is what triggers the run println("- Execute the Query")
         time {
             res1.show(5)